Lung Nodules Program

 If your lung nodule is malignant, and/or if the cancer has not metastasized (spread), then surgical removal of the pulmonary nodule may be recommended.

 At Mount Sinai, we offer multiple surgical options for removing a pulmonary nodule.
 The two most common forms of surgery are thoracotomy and video-assisted thoracoscopy.

 Thoracotomy is an open lung surgery, where a cut is made in the chest to remove pieces of diseased lung tissue.
 Patients must remain in the hospital for some days after the surgery.
 There is a low mortality risk with this procedure and a mini-thoracotomy, which is less invasive, can also be performed.
 Your doctor can explain to you which thoracotomy is best-suited for your condition.

 Video-assisted thoracoscopy is a procedure where a thoracoscope (a flexible tube with a miniature camera at its end) is used.
 The thoracoscope is inserted via a small incision in the chest.
 With the help of the camera, the surgeon can see an image of the pulmonary nodule on a screen.
 This procedure requires a smaller cut and there is a shorter recovery time compared to a thoracotomy.

-Mount Sinai lung specialists diagnose and treat lung nodules at the Mount Sinai - National Jewish Health Respiratory Institute.
+The lung specialists at the Mount Sinai - National Jewish Health Respiratory Institute diagnose and treat the wide variety of lung nodules.
+You’ll have a team of nationally renowned experts providing a personalized program of treatment.
 We work closely with thoracic surgeons, radiologists, medical oncologists, radiation oncologists, and pathologists to provide the very best care.
 The Respiratory Institute offers the best and newest comprehensive treatments for lung nodules and all types of conditions that affect your lungs.